Manage query pipeline conditions

 The Filter query from facets object is used to create conditions based on a DynamicFacet.

-To create a condition based on a Facet, you must use the link Advanced Query/Original Advanced Query object.
+To create a condition based on a Facet, you must use the Advanced Query/Original Advanced Query object.

 Groups